Skip to Content

 Who/Which providers need to become accredited?

-The requirement for accreditation applies to the contracts of the following programs from 1 July 2021:
+The requirement for accreditation applies to the contracts of the following programs:

 • Specialist Homelessness Services Program (SHS)